oliverjam/intro-react-workshop/03-surpass-with-class/README.md

 ##### Using inline arrow functions

-An arrow function defined inline will pass its classes context to your method.
+An arrow function defined inline will pass the class's context to your method.

 ```jsx
 class Toggle extends React.Component {